oobabooga/text-generation-webui/README.md

   --listen-port LISTEN_PORT                            The listening port that the server will use.
   --listen-host LISTEN_HOST                            The hostname that the server will use.
   --share                                              Create a public URL.
 This is useful for running the web UI on Google Colab or similar.
-  --auto-launch                                        Open the web UI in the default browser upon launch.
+  --auto-launch, --no-auto-launch                      Open the web UI in the default browser upon launch.
+Enabled by default in portable builds.
   --gradio-auth GRADIO_AUTH                            Set Gradio authentication password in the format "username:password".
 Multiple credentials can also be supplied with "u1:p1,u2:p2,u3:p3".
   --gradio-auth-path GRADIO_AUTH_PATH                  Set the Gradio authentication file path.
 The file should contain one or more user:password pairs in the same format as above.
   --ssl-keyfile SSL_KEYFILE                            The path to the SSL certificate key file.